 - Headshots do not need to be professionally taken and should resemble a Driver’s License/Passport Photo.

-MPulse awards a limited number of scholarships to extremely talented students based on Faculty discretion.
-Consideration for these scholarships is automatic for applications received by the application deadline.
+A limited number of scholarships are available for extremely talented students based on Faculty discretion.
+Consideration for these scholarships is automatic for applications received by the priority application deadline.

 - Monthly Expenses